rhoehle/my-blog-starter/content/blog/2019-05-04/index.md

 description: Back post
 ---

 This is Saturday, 5-4-2019.
-Developing, coding, writing, thinking, fogetting to eat, running 5 monitors all with several web sessions running and 3 IDE's and often much more is a what any typical moment is like for me.
+Developing, coding, writing, thinking, fogetting to eat, running 5 monitors all with several web sessions running and 3 IDE's(_are both my eyes pointing in the same direction still?_) and often much more is a what any typical moment is like for me.

 ## Test Driven Development (TDD)